deton57/private-gcp/gke-wp-terraform/README.md

 * It will create a PD with PV and PVC.

-* It will create Kubernetes Secret, Service and Deployment with Wordpress.
+* It will create a Kubernetes Secret, Service and Deployment with Wordpress.

+* It will create a Load Balancer.

 Once the the run successfully finish you will be able to access your Wordpress website, by accessing the external IP address in your browser.